majorlenox/LABS_4SEMESTER/LAB_2/README.md

 - flags:
   - -E / -H                  - What cycle do you want to find: -E - Eulerian, -H - Hamiltonian
   - path to bin file         - Path to the binary file with graph created by graph_creator.py
-  - -S                       - programm will save image of the graph with the directions of cycle
+  - -S                       - The program will save the image of the graph with the directions of the cycle

 - Output: